Code-Institute-Submissions/milestone4-the-woodworks/README.md

 #### Python
-All python files in all apps were checked using PEP8Online and no errors were found.
+All python files in all apps were checked using PEP8Online and no errors were found except settings.py.
+The errors on the AWS DOMAIN and